ivan-k2008/rock_paper_scissors/README.md

 # rock_paper_scissors
 This is a rock paper scissors game.
 In this game, the user plays against the computer code.
 The computer randomly picks between rock, paper, and scissors and the user inputs their choice.
-Once the user inputs their choice, the computer also displays
+Once the user inputs their choice, the computer also displays its input and shows thier score.
+Once the number of rounds are completed, the program then gives the user a choice on whether to continue playing or end the game.
+When the user is done playing, the program displays a thank you message.